 - When all known victims have been located and processed through the casualty collection point (CCP), the Police and Fire supervision at the CCP will decide on collapsing medical care to the RTF site, and ultimately to the Cold Zone triage area.

 Fire and EMS Chain of Command – Combined or Separate?

 Many Fire Departments have incorporated EMS and Paramedics services into the Fire Department, running their own ambulances.
 Fire Departments running their own ambulances offer a significant advantage to those who do not.
 These departments use EMT and Paramedic trained firefighters to serve on the ambulances.

 The disadvantages are obvious.
-Separate Fire and EMS services often results in competing interests, separate operating procedures, different radio channels, and separate chains of command.
-During critical incidents this can lead to unacceptable delays in service by one organization blocking the ability of the other to perform to maximum capacity, or even worse, crossing work spaces causing the hinderance to the success of both entities.
+Separate Fire and EMS services often result in competing interests, separate operating procedures, different radio channels, and separate chains of command.
+During critical incidents, this can lead to unacceptable delays in service by one organization blocking the ability of the other to perform to maximum capacity, or even worse, crossing work spaces creating a hinderance to the success of both entities.

 As the nation continues to move forward in critical incident response it is incredibly exciting to see the Fire/EMS services recognizing active shooter/spree killer incidents require a different response from years ago.
 The new Rescue Task Force concept and application is an excellent design to answer the needs and concerns of both Police and Fire/EMS, while bringing emergency medical care as close to the scene as reasonably possible.

 Boston and Aurora have proven to be the Columbine of the Fire and EMS Services.
 Despite resistance to change, the acknowledgement of NFPA for a modified response to these critical incidents involving mass casualties is a huge step in the right direction and will hopefully provide Fire/EMS Departments the standing to move out into new territory.